QCW-05: Variants

-There are two variants of the QCW-05; the JS 9mm and the QCQ-05.

 JS 9mm

 A slightly smaller, somewhat externally different version of the QCW-05 designed for use by police and for export overseas.

-The JS 9mm is chambered for the 9×19mm Parabellum cartridge, and it also uses the same 30 round magazines used by the popular Heckler & Koch MP5 submachine gun.

-Another noticeable difference is that JS 9mm doesn't have a carrying handle, instead a picatinny rail could be mounted on the top.
+The JS 9mm is chambered for the 9×19mm Parabellum cartridge, and it also uses the same 30-round box magazine.
+A 50-round quad stack magazine for the 9×19mm was also developed, but did not enter production.
+Another noticeable difference is that JS 9mm doesn't have a carrying handle; instead, a picatinny rail could be mounted on the top.